-- Any problem or discrepancy during a competition will be brought to the attention of the event organizer who will address it with the Head Judge or Judiciary Director, and the respective decision(s) made will be final. - 2.
-Misinterpretation due to the translation or interpretation of the rules will be resolved according to the English version.
-In the event of any discrepancy, the English version of the most current rules will stand.
+- 1. Any problem or discrepancy during a competition will be brought to the attention of the event organizer who will address it with the Head Judge or Judiciary Director, and the respective decision(s) made will be final. - Misinterpretation due to the translation or interpretation of the rules will be resolved according to the English version.
+In the event of any discrepancy, the official English version of the most current rules provided by HHI will stand.